 2. Launch the tool and click Start Scan Now to perform a scan & identify hidden passwords saved on Chrome or any other web browser.

 4. After the scan is finished, go to the left panel and click on ‘Chrome’ to examine the identity traced saved on the Chrome browser.

-5. You will need to click on the ‘Protect Now’ button.
+5. You must click the ‘Protect Now’ button.
 This will give you three options, as discussed above.

-6. If you select the first option – Move to a Secure Vault, you will be asked to create a profile and add the chosen password to Secure Vault.
-To proceed, click Yes and follow on-screen instructions.
-This will move the selected details to an encrypted vault.
+6. If you select the first option – Move to a Secure Vault, you will be asked to create a profile and secure it with a password.
+To move ahead, click Yes and follow the screen prompts.
+The selected details will now be shifted to an encrypted vault.

 Note: If the Google Chrome browser is in use, you will be prompted to close it.
 Click Yes, if you agree.

-7. As soon as you click on Yes, the tool will delete all the saved passwords from Chrome, and you will be able to see a summary.
+7. As you click Yes, the identify protector tool will delete all the passwords saved in Chrome, and you will see a summary.